bendavieshe3/imagen-desktop/docs/about.md

-# About Art Factory
+# About Imagen

-Art Factory is a desktop application for running generative AI models, with a focus on image generation.
+Imagen is a desktop application for running generative AI models, with a focus on image generation.

 # Features